DimensionalDrift/Milestone_3/README.md

     - On the home page the image of the recipe should also be a link to the recipe.
     - Sometimes the profile picture does not display correctly and can be squished.
     - The timestamps on the comments are based on Heroku's clock and not the users local clock.
-    - The naviagtion is not very accessibility friendly, for example tabbing between inputs is inconsistent and does not comply with WCAG guidelines.
+    - The navigation is not very accessibility friendly, for example tabbing between inputs is inconsistent and does not comply with WCAG guidelines.
-    -
+    - The 'Endless Scrolling' library will throw an error and disables itself if there are less than 5 search results, if there are more then it works fine.
+    - Sometimes when searching for an image the console throws a warning about "A cookie associated with a cross-site resource", this comes from the images themselves not the site itself.

 ## Technologies Used